Polytoria/Docs/docs/static-classes/Http/Functions/Get.md

 # Get
 ### Description
-Send a HTTP GET request to specific URL
+Sends a GET request to the specified url.

 Function of [Http](../../)